-COPE is advisory council to the Head of the Unit (see Appendix A Unit Assessment Flow Chart).
+The Council on Professional Education (COPE) is an advisory council to the Head of the EPP Unit (see Appendix A Unit Assessment Flow Chart).
 Election or appointment to the Council on Professional Education (COPE) carries with it the responsibility to be a steward for the unit: to serve the students and faculty directly and the citizens of the state through ensuring quality programs and professionals.
 For these reasons, it is assumed that COPE will not only use its authority to engage in oversight, documentation, and evaluation but will also engage the unit in discussions of topics of national significance, foster communication, collaboration and interdisciplinary activities, and thereby provide a sense of future to the unit.
-COPE will meet monthly during the academic year and as needed during the summer session.
+COPE will meet monthly during the academic year and as needed during-the summer session.

-In order to insure broad representation of the Professional Education Unit, COPE will be comprised of the three chairs of the three standing committees, the chairs of the six area programs, one representative from each of the departments of the College of Education and the two to five representatives from other colleges with Professional Education programs and who are not already represented on COPE.
+In order to insure broad representation of the EPP Unit, COPE will be comprised of the chairs of the two standing committees, the chairs of the six area programs, one representative from each of the departments of the College of Education and Behavioral Science and the two to five representatives from other colleges with EPP programs and who are not already represented on COPE.

-Representatives on COPE may hold allegiances to multiple areas, e.g. the chair of Unit Assessment Committee would be a member of COPE.
-They would obviously represent the Unit Assessment Committee, but if they were a secondary science program director, who taught both undergraduate and graduate science methods classes, it would be understood that they would simultaneously represent their college, science programs, secondary programs, and graduate programs.
+Representatives on COPE may hold allegiances to multiple areas, e.g. the chair of Initial Programs Assessment Committee would be a member of COPE.
+They would obviously represent the Initial Programs Assessment Committee, but if they were a secondary science Program Coordinator, who taught both undergraduate and graduate science methods classes, it would be understood that they would simultaneously represent their college, science programs, secondary programs, and graduate programs.

-The Head of the Unit, NCATE Coordinator and Professional Educations Programs Director will be ex-officio members of COPE.
+The Head of the Unit, CAEP Coordinator and Professional Education Programs Director will be ex-officio members of COPE.
 Ex-officio members do not have voting privileges but do have the privileges of participation and discussion.
-(See Appendix D COE Membership.)
+(See Appendix D COPE Membership.)

-The Professional Education Faculty from the various departments of the College of Education (ELSCE, HPESS, Psychology and Teacher Education) will annually elect their respective representatives.
-Professional Education Faculty from other colleges with Professional Education programs and who are not already represented on COPE will elect their respective college representative annually (see Appendix C Annual Timeline for Governance Elections/Appointments).
+The EPP Unit Faculty from the various departments of the College of Education and Behavioral Science (ELCSE, HPESS, Psychology and Counseling, and Teacher Education) will annually elect their respective representatives.
+EPP Faculty from other colleges with EPP programs and who are not already represented on COPE will elect their respective college representative annually (see Appendix C Annual Timeline for Governance Elections/Appointments).

 The Head of the Unit will convene COPE at the beginning of each fall semester at which time COPE will elect a chair, vice-chair and recorder (see Appendix C Annual Timeline for Governance Elections/Appointments).
-The chair, vice-chair and recorder will serve a one-year term and may serve two terms successively.
+The chair, vice-chair, and recorder will serve a one-year term and may serve two terms successively.

-Meetings will be conducted by the chair or the vice-chair, in the chairs absence, using Roberts Rules of Order.
+Meetings will be conducted by the chair or the vice-chair, in the chair's absence, using Roberts Rules of Order.
 The chair will coordinate the agenda items and distribution of materials to council members through the Head of the Unit.
 A quorum will be one more than fifty percent of the voting members.
 COPE members who are unable to attend a meeting will identify a proxy to serve in their absence.
 Proxies may only represent one absent member.